hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

   (Optional)
   Optional.
 The label to use when selecting Pods for the Deployment and Service resources.
 This label must already be present in both resources.

+* `route_destinations` -
+  (Optional)
+  Optional.
+Route destinations allow configuring the Gateway API HTTPRoute to be deployed to additional clusters.
+This option is available for multi-cluster service mesh set ups that require the route to exist in the clusters that call the service.
+If unspecified, the HTTPRoute will only be deployed to the Target cluster.

 * `route_update_wait_time` -
   (Optional)
   Optional.
 The time to wait for route updates to propagate.
 The maximum configurable time is 3 hours, in seconds format.
 If unspecified, there is no wait time.